discordjs/guide/guide/popular-topics/reactions.md

 });
 ```

-If you try again with either of the codeblocks above, you'll get the result you originally wanted!
+If you try again with either of the code blocks above, you'll get the result you originally wanted!

 ![Emojis reacting in correct order](~@/images/1IWSJ1C.png)